MattKuhn123/MattKuhn123.github.io/_posts/2026-06-17-spring-aop-good-bad-ugly.markdown

 1. The annotation only works on method calls that _cross class boundaries_.
 We didn't realize this at first, and we weren't sending a few of our logging messages in production for a period of time.
 We were able to implement a solution to ensure this would never happen again, though, using ArchUnit (a testing library).
 2. The way that the logging works _did not work_ for all types of parameters, and silent nullpointers were occuring, preventing some log messages from being sent.
 We had to handle this on a case-by-case basis.
 3. Whether or not the NAMES of the parameters gets logged depends on how it gets compiled.
+(I'm not sure when this started happening.
+Was it the Java upgrade?
+Spring upgrade?
+Dependency upgrade?
+Something else?)

 ### The ugly